-I am an occupational psychologist with over 10 years of experience in NHS designing and delivering coaching and training interventions for clinicians and managers at all levels.
+I am an occupational psychologist with over 12 years of experience in NHS designing and delivering supervision, coaching and training interventions for clinicians and managers at all levels.

-I have also been very involved in Education restructuring at various trusts looking at integrating medical and non-medical education to provide a multi-professional approach to education in the NHS.
+I have also been very involved in Medical Education at various trusts looking at how we can support junior doctors better in service and integrating medical and non-medical education to provide a multi-professional approach to education in the NHS.

-Apart from running coaching and mentoring workshops for juniors, middle grades and senior clinicians, I also provide 1:1 executive, career and performance coaching to all clinical and non-clinical staff across a number of LETBs.
+Apart from running coaching and mentoring workshops for juniors, middle grades and senior clinicians, I also provide 1:1 career and performance coaching to all clinical and non-clinical staff.

 I’m Anna Magnusson.
 I’ve been a GP for longer than I’d really like to reveal and involved in GP training for almost as long as that.

 I’m also a programme director for Reading and Newbury VTS which has given me a lot of insight into the problems that trainees face and a knowledge of the resources available to them.